Celo's proof-of-stake mechanism introduces the concept of Validator Groups as intermediaries between voters and validators.

 Equally, a number of organizations may want to attempt to field multiple validators under their own control, or be able to interchange the specific machines or keys under which they validate in the case of hardware or connectivity failure.
 By switching out validators in the list, groups can accomplish this without users having to change their votes.

-Validator groups can have no more than a small, fixed maximum number of validators.
+Validator groups can have no more than a small, fixed maximum number of validators -- currently 5 in Mainnet.
 This means an organization wanting to get more validators elected than this maximum has the added challenge of managing multiple group identities and reputations simultaneously.
 This further promotes decentralization and strengthens operational security, making it more likely that the validator set will be composed of nodes operated in different fashions by independent individuals and organizations.